nekr0z/systray/README.md

 systray is a cross-platform Go library to place an icon and menu in the notification area.

+This fork uses Ayatana fork of indicators on Linux.

 ## Features

 * Supported on Windows, macOS, and Linux